 The concept of exchange mobility is based on the argument that the size of each class in society remains the same in proportion to the others.
 However, not all sociological theories agree with this hypothesis.

 The most significant critique is based on the Marxist theory of classes.

 According to the Marxist theory, the main classes in a society are the working and capitalist classes.
 While Marxism recognized the presence of a middle class, the classical Marxist theories predicted that the middle class will become smaller and eventually disappear as capitalism persists (“Marx on Social Class”, 2002).

 In contrast, the working class will continuously grow and expand.

 Unlike other types of social mobility, exchange mobility focuses on multiple macro-level social moves.
 Therefore, the social transitions that are part of the exchange mobility are often caused by social events rather than individual opportunities.

 These social factors include innovations as well as social, economic, and political upheavals affecting masses of people.

 Innovations that may lead to exchange mobility include the internet, social media apps, smart phones and artificial intelligence.

-An example to the economic and social issues can be COVID-19 Pandemic and its economic impacts, including mass lay-offs and the prevalence of remote work.
+An example to the economic and social issues can be economic recessions and their economic impacts, including mass lay-offs and the prevalence of remote work.